Handbook of Convergence Theorems for (Stochastic) Gradient Methods: Stochastic Gradient Descent

 \subsection{Convergence for convex and smooth functions}

 The behaviour of the \tref{Algo:Stochastic GD} algorithm is very dependant of the choice of the sequence of stepsizes $\gamma_t$.
-In our next Theorem \ref{theo:sgdconvsmooth} we prove the convergence of SGD with a sequence of stepsizes where each $\gamma_t$ is less than $\frac{1}{2L_{\max}}.$ The particular cases of constant stepsizes and of decreasing stepsizes are dealt with in Theorem \ref{theo:master-quasar-convex-ES}.
+In our next Theorem \ref{theo:sgdconvsmooth} we prove the convergence of SGD with a general sequence of stepsizes $\gamma_t$ which is bouded above by $\frac{1}{4L_{\max}}.$ The particular cases of constant stepsizes and of decreasing stepsizes are dealt with in Theorems \ref{T:SGD convex smooth constant stepsize} and \ref{T:SGD convex smooth vanishing stepsize}, respectively.

 \begin{theorem} Let Assumptions \tref{Ass:SGD sum of smooth} and \tref{Ass:SGD sum of convex} hold.
-Consider $(x^t)_{t \in \mathbb{N}}$ a sequence generated by the \tref{Algo:Stochastic GD} algorithm, with a stepsize satisfying $0<\gamma_t<\frac{1}{2L_{\max}}$.
-It follows that
+Consider $(x^t)_{t \in \mathbb{N}}$ a sequence generated by the \tref{Algo:Stochastic GD} algorithm, with a sequence of stepsizes satisfying $0<\gamma_t\leq \frac{1}{4L_{\max}}$.
+It follows that for every $T \geq 1$,